DenverCoder1/dev-pro-tips-bot/README.md

 * `!markdown` - displays Discord markdown tips

-* `!update_rules` - mod command for updating the embed containing the rules

 * `!ping` - check for a response from the bot

 * `!help` - displays more info about commands